-The Food and Drug Administration (FDA) is a government agency that is responsible for protecting our nation’s food supply and regulates food labeling, food safety (except for meat and poultry) and bottled water.
+The Food and Drug Administration (FDA) is a government agency that is responsible for protecting our nation’s food supply.
+This federal department regulates food labeling, food safety (except for meat and poultry) and bottled water.
 The United State Department of Agriculture (USDA) regulates meat and poultry.
 Together, the FDA and USDA issue warnings and recalls when a food product is found to be unsafe for consumers.
-The FDA and USDA update all regulations that directly affect business and customer’s health.
-When the customers are healthy, they are happy, which is good news for the food service operator.
+The FDA and USDA also update all regulations that directly affect business and customer’s health.
+It’s important for food service business owners to know about the FDA and what they do as it’s important to keep customers healthy and happy.

 Stay up-to-date on the latest food safety issues with a compiled list from the FDA and the USDA.
-These two agencies have teamed up to create a unified website to share information on safe food handling and recalled food products.
+These two agencies have teamed up to share information on safe food handling and recalled food products.
 Stay current and educate your guests:

 - Keep your kitchen staff educated.
-Set-up automatic alerts to your email address or smart phone, or receive an RSS (Real Simple Syndication) to your desktop.
+Set-up automatic alerts that can be sent directly to your email.

 - Prepare for the unexpected.
 Print out the informative food safety charts created by the FDA and USDA to guide your kitchen staff on how to properly store refrigerated or frozen food during power outages.